rust-lang/rust/text/0255-object-safety.md

 probably give a different error message if the bounds are met, but the trait is not object-safe.

+We might in the future use finer-grained reasoning to permit more non-object-safe methods from appearing in the trait.
+For example, we might permit `fn foo() -> Self` because it (implicitly) requires that `Self` be sized.
+Similarly, we might permit other tests beyond just sized-ness.
+Any such extension would be backwards compatible.

 # Unresolved questions

 N/A